-The course will be structured along an introductory self-study phase and an intense live phase.
-The introductory self-study phase will allow participants to access a variety of recorded sessions, videos, and readings.
-Participants will also have the possibility to interact with their peers and refresh their knowledge and skills.

-The intense live phase will dive deeper into the political economy of natural resource governance.
-During this live phase participants will attend to a series of core live lectures by world class experts on different topics around natural resource governance.
-Participants will also have the possibility to attend supplementary optional sessions and sign-up for online one-on-one clinics with our experts to discuss individual challenges they face in their countries and request advice.
+The course will be structured along an introductory live week, a five-week self-study phase and a two-week intense live phase.
+The introductory week will include live sessions, group discussions and an individual assignment to systematize the impact of the energy transition on their specific contexts.
+The self-study phase will allow participants to access a variety of online material and videos, interact with their peers and refresh their knowledge and skills on political economy, fiscal regime design, revenue management and local impacts of extraction.
+During the intense live phase participants will attend a series of core live lectures by world class experts on different topics around natural resource governance.
+Participants will also have the possibility to attend supplementary optional sessions and sign-up to one-on-one online clinics with our experts to discuss individual challenges they face in their countries and request advice.